jimmy-zhening-luo/scriptable/README.md

 > `// These must be at the very top of the file.
 Do not edit.`

 #### Line 3
-This line specifies your `App`'s icon in Scriptable UI.
+Line 3 specifies your `App`'s icon in Scriptable UI.

 ```javascript
 // icon-color: $COLOR; icon-glyph: $GLYPH;